chriswilde/Minecraft-Pi/README.md

 In the links above you will find the code used in this module.

 In order to run our files effectively it is best to use these files in conjunction with our [Build-IT world](Build-IT_World.py).
-Download [Build-IT world](Build-IT_World.py) and [Logos.py](Logos.py), save them to your mcpi folder, and run the Buid-IT world file.
+Download [Build-IT world](Build-IT_World.py) and [Logos.py](Logos.py), save them to your mcpi folder, and run the Build-IT world file.

 You now have a model world to play with and hack :smile: